Table of Contents

 When selecting the right PPE safety glasses for your workforce make sure that the products you choose are made of high-quality materials, are comfortable to wear, and meet the appropriate safety standards.

-PPE hearing protection is an essential item where loud machinery and equipment can pose a threat to hearing health (for instance, in industries like construction, manufacturing, and aviation).
+Hearing protection is always needed where loud machinery and equipment can pose a threat to hearing health (for instance, in industries like construction, manufacturing, and aviation).

 There are several types of hearing protection available, including earplugs and earmuffs.